 Sharing a snapshot of my journey of spiritual awakening — When and how it started and what’s the outcome.

-Anyway, we did the formalities and entered the main hall, there must be about 600 people there.
-The hall was buzzing with chatter.
-We navigated our way to some vacant seats towards the end of the auditorium where I sat down casually, leaning back as if I’d gone there for a movie, the only difference being that I was waiting for this to end before it even began.
+november 13th 2012, i went to a conference (reluctantly) my brother had invited me to. i did the formalities and entered the main hall, there must be about 600 people there. the hall was buzzing with chatter. i navigated my way to some vacant seats towards the backend of the auditorium where I sat down casually, leaning back as if I’d gone there for a movie, the only difference being that I was waiting for this to end before it even began.

-He made a request.
-His request was for us to be present that night, for that time.
-To be present by keeping aside the “little voice” inside our heads.
-I heard that and I thought to myself, “What?
-What little voice is he talking about?”.
-And as soon as I thought that he said, “you must be thinking, ‘What little voice is he talking about?’, That’s exactly one I’m talking about, the one which said this to you”
+he made a request. his request was for us to be present that night, for that time. to be present by keeping aside the “little voice” inside our heads. i heard that and i thought to myself, “what? what little voice is he talking about?”. and as soon as I thought that he said, “you must be thinking, ‘what little voice is he talking about?’, that’s exactly the one I’m talking about, the one which said this to you”.

-That’s when I got a taste of this insanely powerful machine (the mind).
-First, I didn’t know about this voice in my head; then I got aware of its incessant presence, and then finally I was told that we can, by choice, put it aside?!
-Choose not to listen to it?!
-WOW!
-My mind was blown away!
+that’s when i got a taste of this insanely powerful machine (the mind). first, i didn’t know about this voice in my head; then i got aware of its incessant presence, and then finally i was told that we can, by choice, put it aside?! choose not to listen to it?!
+WOW! my mind was blown!

 “You either control your mind or it controls you.”Napoleon Hill

-In retrospect, earlier (before November 12, 2012) it seems as if, my life was running on autopilot.
-I wasn’t an active participant I would say.
-Life was happening TO me.
-I was at the EFFECT of it.
-I don’t quite remember how I was living my life before that moment, what drove me, why I did what I did, BUT I know how and why of everything that followed.
+in retrospect, earlier (before november 13, 2012) it seems as if, my life was running on autopilot. i wasn’t an active participant i would say. life was happening TO me. i was at the EFFECT of it. i don’t quite remember how i was living my life before that moment, what drove me, why i did what i did, BUT i know how and why of everything that followed.

 “Empty your cup so that it may be filled; become devoid to gain totality.”Bruce Lee